-Adib Khorram is the author of the forthcoming DARIUS THE GREAT IS NOT OKAY (Dial Books for Young Readers, August 28, 2018).
+Adib Khorram is the author of DARIUS THE GREAT IS NOT OKAY (Dial Books for Young Readers, Available Now).

-Adib Khorram is an author, a graphic designer, and a tea enthusiast.
-If he's not writing (or at his day job), you can probably find him trying to get his 100 yard Freestyle under a minute, or learning to do a Lutz Jump.
+ADIB KHORRAM is the author of DARIUS THE GREAT IS NOT OKAY.
+If he's not writing (or at his day job as a graphic designer), you can probably find him trying to get his 100-yard Freestyle under a minute, learning to do a Lutz Jump, or steeping a cup of oolong.
 He lives in Kansas City, Missouri, where people don't usually talk about themselves in the third person.
 You can find him on Twitter (@adibkhorram), Instagram (@adibkhorram), or on the web at adibkhorram.com.

 Adib Khorram is an author, a graphic designer, and a tea enthusiast.
 He was born and raised in Kansas City, Missouri.
 A theater kid in high school, he went on to study design and technical theater at Southern Illinois University, Edwardsville, with an emphasis in lighting design.
 He later attended one year of film school in Vancouver, BC.

 He returned to Kansas City after school, and has worked in the event production industry ever since.
-His first novel, DARIUS THE GREAT IS NOT OKAY, will be published in August 2018.
+His first novel, DARIUS THE GREAT IS NOT OKAY, was published in August 2018 by Dial Books for Young Readers, an imprint of Penguin Random House.

 When he's not writing or working at his dayjob, he enjoys swimming, ice skating, food, wine, video games, board games, and Kansas City barbecue.